spoonboy-io/lock/README.md

  - Clone a starter template into a new project folder ready for customisation.

 #### Plugins
- - List prebuilt plugins available in JAR format
+ - List prebuilt plugins available in JAR format.
- - Inspect plugin, its version history and compatability
+ - Inspect plugin, its version history and compatability.
- - Download a plugin by version or latest
+ - Download a plugin by version or latest.

 ### Usage